There are loads of free project management software tools in the market.

-What you get in the free plan of Teamwork Projects:
+Key features you get in the free plan of Teamwork Projects:

-- 2 active projects
+- 2 active projects.

 - Limited Boards

-- Basic project management capabilities.
+- Basic project management software capabilities.

-Wrike is a great project management software that creative and marketing teams are fond of.
-Wrike’s interactive Gantt Chart gives the full project scope and optimizes for planning and resource management.
-The software offers the ability to view your project in a calendar and board.
-With their mobile form, it allows teammates to update information on-the-go.
+Wrike is a great project management solution that project managers, creatives, and marketing teams are fond of.
+Wrike’s interactive Gantt charts gives the full project scope and optimizes for project planning and resource management.
+However, Gantt charts in Wrike are a premium feature that can be used only when you upgrade.

 Their free plan however doesn’t provide an extensive support for all the essential features you’d expect and is limited to only 5 members.

-What you get in Wrike’s free plan:
+Key features you get in Wrike’s free plan:

 - Board view

-- Task management
+- Simple task management capabilities

 - File sharing